Christine Dennison

 Bill Weinphal

-Tim Taylor is a member of the Advisory Board as well as an education partner and provider of expeditionary services.
+Tim Taylor is a member of the Advisory Board as well as an education partner and leads our technical scuba expeditions.
 He is an accomplished naturalist and explorer with over 25 years of underwater experience.
-He is currently president and CEO of the Research Vessel Tiburon, Inc., based in Key West, Florida.
+He is currently president and CEO of Subsea Services., in Key West, Florida.
 Tim has owned several innovative diving operations, specializing in exploring new locations and sharing them with the scientific community and public.
-In recognition of his achievements, including his discovery of Sherwood Forest Reef in the Dry Tortugas, he was accepted as a Fellow in the prestigious Explorers Club and awarded the 2008 "Citation of Merit" for exploration.
+In recognition of his achievements, including his discovery of Sherwood Forest Reef in the Dry Tortugas, he was accepted as a Fellow in the prestigious Explorers Club in 2004 and awarded the Club's 2008 "Citation of Merit" for exploration.
 Sherwood Forest reef is considered a centerpiece of the Tortugas Ecological Reserve and has become world famous since its discovery in 1997.
 Tim’s experience includes 21 years as a US Coast Guard Captain, numerous instructor ratings, underwater photo and video expertise and extensive fieldwork.
 He has guided many world famous researchers and explorers on expeditions in the Bahamas, Cuba and the Florida Keys, including such eminent marine specialists as Dr. Sylvia Earl, Dr. Eugenie Clark, Dr. Samuel Gruber, and Philippe Cousteau.
 Tim has been awarded accomplishment certificates by the U.S. Navy, for producing underwater films, and has also played a key role in other projects such as the James Bond movie Licensed to Kill, and several underwater documentaries.
 Tim has worked steadfastly at blazing new paths in children’s education, using expeditionary and field techniques to engage young students in natural history, marine biology and environmental science.

-Ava is the newest addition to our team of Mad Dogs.
-She has some pretty big PAWS to fill after Alice but so far so good.
+Ava is part of our team of Mad Dogs.
+She had some pretty big PAWS to fill after Alice but she is as much of an explorer as her beloved predecessor.

 Ava is a rescue pup as was Alice.
 No one wanted to adopt Ava as she had been burned and mistreated and left to die.
 When she came to us she had a black husky head on a brown husky body.
-The little hair she had was singed yet she was a stunner nonetheless.
 She loves the life of adventure and always ready to travel but she is great at sitting in on meetings too.
+She is a trained therapy dog and knows when its time to work and be patient..this is not easy for Huskies as they are high energy all the time!

-Our Mad Dog Icon.
-Sadly she passed away last year.
+Our founding Mad Dog team member.
 Alice was thrown out of a car in Greenwich village a few days before Christmas 1995.
-We adopted her from our friends at the animal hospital next door.
-As she was already familiar with cars, we decided to start taking her on our expeditions, and the rest is history!
+We adopted her from our friends at the animal hospital next door to our office and took her on her first of many ice diving expeditions.
 Alice traveled as far south as Key West and far North into the wilds of Canada.......She had a set back in May 2004 when we discovered she had an inoperable brain tumor.
-After a month of radiation treatments, lots of love and support from family and friends she is still chomping at the bit to travel.
+After a month of radiation treatments, lots of love and support from family and friends she was still chomping at the bit to travel.
 She was 13 and going on 2 again and showed us her true Mad Dog grit to the end.
-She had the spirit of a true explorer and adventurer that kept on going.
+She had the spirit of a true explorer and adventurer that everyone loved.
 Alice was the "Brains" behind our operation and well known around town for her stunning good looks and charm.
-She is missed by all.
+She is a legend.

 Late Great-Alice